 The markets have reacted positively to the new fork date and information, with ETH’s price jumping over 20% in the last week.
 The big question is though: will we face yet another delay?

-Officially, the coast is clear, but are some ominous signs as usual.
-Senior Ethereum developer Afri Schoedon quit the project in a rage only 2 days ago, apparently to focus on nascent Ethereum competitor Polkadot.
+There are some ominous signs as usual.
+Senior Ethereum developer Afri Schoedon quit the project in a rage only 2 days ago, due to “toxic” comments from the community.

 The Short Read